Zymbit-Docs/docs/content/getting-started/hsm4/quickstart/index.md

 When you are ready to deploy your system into the field we recommend that you permanently bind your HSM to a specific host device and SD card.

-##### **WARNING: THIS BINDING PROCESS IS PERMANENT AND CANNOT BE REVERSED.
-PAY ATTENTION TO THE FOLLOWING:**
+{{< callout destructive >}} THE BINDING PROCESS IS PERMANENT AND CANNOT BE REVERSED.
+PAY ATTENTION TO THE FOLLOWING:

-* Your specific HSM will be locked to the specific host device and it is impossible to move or bind your HSM to another host.
-There are no factory resets, masterkeys or other forms of recovery.
+Your specific HSM4 will be permanently locked to the specific host device.
+It will be impossible to move or bind your HSM4 to another device.
+There are no factory resets, masterkeys, or other forms of recovery.

-* If you are using the perimeter_detect features, the sequence in which you arm, disarm is very important in production mode.
-Be sure to follow the process steps below.
+If you are using the Perimeter Detect features, then the sequence in which you arm and disarm this feature is very important.
+Be sure to carefully follow the process steps below.

-* Once you have locked your HSM into production mode, Zymbit cannot guarantee its operation if you subsequently do a major distribution upgrade (e.g. Raspbian Jessie to Stretch).
-[Contact Zymbit for more information.](https://www.zymbit.com/contact-us/)
+Once you have locked your HSM4 into production mode, Zymbit cannot guarantee its operation if you subsequently do a major distribution upgrade (e.g. Raspbian Buster to Bullseye).
+Contact Zymbit for more information.

-* If you decide that you are not ready for permanent binding then leave it in developer mode, but beware this makes it easier for a bad actor to replace the host with rogue hardware.
+If you decide that you are not ready for permanent binding, leave the HSM4 in developer mode, but beware this makes it easier for a bad actor to replace the host with rogue hardware.

+{{< /callout >}}

 ##### **Moving from Developer Mode to Production Mode**
 **Pre-binding Checklist**